tkurtbond/tkurtbond.github.io/posts/2019/11/10/failing-at-ada-again.rst

   on Ubuntu.

 + The lack of a garbage collector is annoying.

++ The type system is strict and not very flexible.

 + And especially irritating to me, I tried using  the Ada mode on GNU Elpa_ and it didn't indent Ada code properly.